elliotcubit/WebfishingButtplug/README.md

 The mod will connect to a Buttplug server, which will _most likely_ be [Intiface Central](https://docs.intiface.com/docs/intiface-central/quickstart/).
 See those docs for setup - they have extensive documentation.
 After the server is running, the game will connect to it via websockets on boot.

+## Debugging

+This thing is a little buggy at this time.
+If it drops connection to the device (or to IC central), open the mod menu and try turning it off-and-on again.
+If no luck, please feel free to file a GitHub Issue!.

 ## Donations

 If you want to compensate me for this work (please do not feel like you need to do this), please consider donating to [The Trevor Project](https://give.thetrevorproject.org/give/63307/#!/donation/checkout) or [The ACLU](https://action.aclu.org/give/now).